-Deduction under this section shall be available until repayment of loan provided other conditions satisfied.
+Deduction under this section shall be available until repayment of the loan provided other conditions are satisfied.

-Q- What evidence do I need to submit to my employer to claim benefit of section 80EEB?
+Q- What evidence do I need to submit to my employer to claim the benefit of section 80EEB?

 Only individuals can claim the deduction under this section.
 HUF is not eligible to claim the deduction.

-Q- Whether repayment of principal amount of loan is also available as a deduction under section 80EEB?
+Q- Whether repayment of the principal amount of the loan is also available as a deduction under section 80EEB?

 No, only deduction in respect of interest payment is available under this section.